Ear infections are no fun for anyone. If you or your child gets one, you just want the symptoms to be gone as soon as possible.

 Over-the-counter (OTC) pain and fever reliever

 Acetaminophen (Tylenol) or ibuprofen (Advil) is often enough to reduce the pain and fever that can come with ear infections.
 Of course, all medicines aren’t safe for all ages, so make sure you give your child the correct amount for their age.
+Learn more about ear infection symptoms in babies.

 Kids over 3 months old can take acetaminophen – but if your baby has a fever, it’s a good idea to call the nurseline (612-339-3663 or 800-551-0859) for guidance on the right dose.
 Contact your doctor right away or go to urgent care if your little one is less than 3 months old and has a temperature of 100.4 degrees Fahrenheit or higher.